plotly/dash-bio/CONTRIBUTING.md

 a new application.
 The name of the application should consist of the component name in lowercase, with words separated by dashes (`-`).
 The deployment server will provide a remote repository URL that will contain the app.
-Add this to the list of remotes by running `git remote add gallery-test [deployment server git URL]`.
+Add it to the list of remotes by running `git remote add gallery-test [deployment server git URL]`.

 #### Step 2: Edit and commit the `Procfile`